A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

 Sedcole \etal \cite{wdvf-sc} placed ROs in a matrix configuration to measure within-die delay variability.
-The structure enabled encoding regions under test into columns and rows.
+The structure enabled the encoding of regions under test into columns and rows.
 In such a dense configuration, ROs should only be active for short periods of time to avoid heating neighbouring sensors.
 A single counter, timer, and unified control logic performed the measurements.
-Similarly, Maragos \etal \cite{apvf-mtls} encoded the activation of ROs in addresses, which were used by an embedded Cortex-A53 CPU to control the process and collect the measurements via software.
 Pfeifer \etal characterized chip delays during design time \cite{mimf-pp} and analysed the limitations of 28 nm FPGAs \cite{mppm-pp} with ROs.
 To measure the oscillations, they implemented a method based on Block RAM (BRAM), which was later formalized in an approach called ``Reliability-on-Chip`` \cite{rloc-pkp}.
-The approach requires a true-dual-port BRAM on the chip to undersample the oscillators' outputs and a softcore to read the signal streams for calculating the delays.
+The approach requires a true-dual-port BRAM on the chip to undersample the oscillator outputs and a softcore to read the signal streams for calculating the delays.
+Li \etal \cite{iama-lhww-22} not only studied the process variability of \si{\qty{28}{\nano\meter}} FPGAs under NBTI by deploying ROs, but also utilized the data extracted from accelerated ageing to train various ML models.
+By building datasets with information regarding the artificial ageing stress conditions and the RO sensor configurations, they found that the XGBoost model performed best across all conditions.

+Lanzieri \etal \cite{lbkfs-sdpdf-24} developed a RO measurement module to perform a large-scale study of the propagation delay on 298 Xilinx Virtex-6 devices, which have been naturally aged and in operation as part of a linear particle accelerator.
+By comparing delay measurements of used and unused devices, the authors found evidence of effects caused by ageing mechanisms.
+Moreover, an analysis of the radiation exposure of the devices inside the accelerator showed that slower propagation delays are correlated to higher radiation doses.